asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ## Collective Code Ownership

 One of the twelve XP practices is collective code ownership.
 Pair programming helps create collective code ownership on teams.
-It avoids all of the problems that come from individual developers taking ownership of an area of the code and working on it in isolation.
+It avoids the problems that arise when individual developers take ownership of an area of the code and work on it in isolation.

 Code developed by lone developers continues to be the lowest quality code I encounter.
 These developers have spent months or years learning the idiosyncracies of poor code and learn how to work with the mess.
 Worse still, they continue to contribute to that mess keeping the code in a state of obfuscation.
 Holes in their software design knowledge combined with the stress of deadlines and production issues creates an environment for poor code to thrive.
 The resulting code often doesn't get seen by any other developer before landing in production.
 This poor code becomes a drag on the organization as soon as it is introduced, making every future change harder and riskier.